Change to view Australian and NZ students' course information. You are viewing international students' course information.

 The part-time course consists of five attendance days with the remainder of the course online (LPP117 Interaction and some elective choices involve a one-day attendance requirement).

-If you're already working in a graduate law position in a private or government law office you may be eligible to enrol in the part-time (in-practice) mode, and you may also receive credit for the work placement unit.
+If you're already working in a graduate law position in a private or government law office you may be eligible to enrol in the part-time (in-practice) mode, and you may also receive credit for the work placement unit and LPP117 Interaction.
 This mode is especially designed for people who are already employed in a law office.

 QUT’s part-time (general) course is for people who wish to study part-time online but who are not working in law offices.

-Upon completion of practical legal training, graduates obtain admission to the Australian legal profession and obtain the restricted 'employee' practising certificate (solicitors).
+Upon completion of practical legal training, graduates can apply for admission to the Australian legal profession and may become eligible to apply for the restricted 'employee' practising certificate (solicitors).
 To obtain an unrestricted practising certificate (law firm principal), legal practitioners then complete supervised legal practice (two years) and the Law Society Practice Management Course.

 The course is designed to comply with the Law Admissions Consultative Council’s Competency Standards for entry-level lawyers and is approved by the Queensland Legal Practitioners Admissions Board.